 Health & Welfare | for decisions about medical care, living arrangements, and daily wellbeing

-LPAs are invaluable if you:
+LPAs are especially relevant if you:

 -

-Own a business and need continuity
+Own or run a business

 -